zhouziling/cpp_panda_pick_place/README.md

 	* EZGrasp : https://github.com/gstavrinos/ez_pick_and_place

 ### To improve
+* documentation : file replacement instructions to be improved with shorter `cp`/`cd` commands
 * file structure :
-	* finalize documentation : make .hpp headers for the functions
+	* functions' documentation : make .hpp headers for the functions
 * user friendliness :
 	* create a launchFile : sim + spawn + node
 	* planners don't always find a valid path.
 Try to play with `setGoalTolerance`